section-engineering-education/engineering-education/articles/pure-node-js-no-frameworks-or-packages/index.md

 Of course, packages are important.
 I can't imagine building a web app without using one.
 They make development a lot easier, faster, and they are scalable.
 Leaning pure Node.js is of no harm.
 Furthermore, it is equally important to understand what happened behind the scenes of the packages you include in your project.

-Node has one of the most up to date docs.
+Node.js has one of the most up to date [docs](https://nodejs.org/en/docs/guides/).
 Dive in, learn, and practice the power of pure Node.js.
 The best way to learn pure Node.js is by practicing to build some projects such as a simple web server.

 Try building simple web apps or setting up a [simple API](https://chatbotnewsdaily.com/guess-who-a-chatbot-for-face-detection-and-image-blurring-with-pure-node-js-2c3833835ea1), a [simple server](https://medium.com/@officialrahulmandal/adding-routes-and-logic-to-a-pure-node-js-server-9f995298d984) or a [handy small project](https://levelup.gitconnected.com/fruit-ninja-random-fruit-facts-api-built-with-pure-node-js-5bff9c0e62a5).
 This way, you will be able to read through Node.js codes and get a grip of what happened behind the scenes of the packages that you use.